QuickFree/QuickFree/README.md

-im just a kid lmao
+im just a man lmao